- Your Government

-PREPARE AND SUBMIT YOUR PROTECTION ORDER PETITION ONLINE!!!
+PREPARE AND SUBMIT YOUR PETITION FOR PROTECTION ORDER

 Civil Protection Orders

 Washington State law allows a person (called the Petitioner) to file a civil case asking the court to grant an order to protect them from another person (called the Respondent) whose behavior is abusive, threatening, exploitative, or harassing.

 A single petition is used when filing for a protection order that includes the following types of requests: